microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/notebook-get.md

 ---
 title: "Get notebook"
-description: "Retrieve the properties and relationships of a notebook object."
+description: "Retrieve the properties and relationships of a notebook object."author: "Jewan-microsoft"
 ---

 # Get notebook